 Your website is far more than a shop window for your business so when was the last time you updated it?
-With so much business done online your e-commerce, b2b or b2c company needs a site that results in high-quality lead generation and conversion.
+With the impact of websites on business, your e-commerce, b2b or b2c company site should be designed to result in high-quality lead generation and conversion.
 These days it really not just about how it looks.

 Successful organizations know designing a site isn't just about hiring an awesome graphic designer to give it an update every few years, though we recommend finding one as part of your strategy.
 There's an art (and some cutting-edge science) to the mechanics of your site; consider SEO and traffic, branding, user experience and interface as well as your analytics and sales funnel.
 But what does this jargon all actually mean and do you really need it all?